 Paying apprentices during RSI ensures that you attract diverse candidates for these roles.
 And it also promotes workforce equity and accessibility for candidates who might otherwise be unable to afford a new healthcare job (e.g., due to cost, time, or other factors).

-Apprenticeships are an opportunity to build a pipeline of skilled and diverse employees in your workforce!
+Apprenticeships are an opportunity to build a pathway of skilled and diverse employees in your workforce!

 How do I structure an apprenticeship program?

 We can structure apprenticeship programs differently, based on your needs.

 Some cohorts begin with 3 weeks of classroom time (RSI), so that apprentices begin with the basics before starting On-the-Job Training.
 They then move on to a mix of RSI and OJT time, which can be structured as 4 days of OJT clinic time + 1 day of class time (RSI).